wolfgangunger/aws-ipv6/README.md

 or by Route53 AAAA recordset
 Loadbalancer for EC2 instance
 can be called by R53 Recordset A Alias
+RDS with IPv6 working

 ## cdk
-under construction
 first IPv6 Dual Stack VPC created
+DualStack IPv6 VPC with 2 public and 2 private Subnets
+No NAT
+IGW and EgressOnly IGW and routes
+no furthter EC2, RDS or Fargate examples yet, since funcionality will work the same way as for CFN and terraform examples

 ## references
 https://docs.aws.amazon.com/vpc/latest/userguide/aws-ipv6-support.html